On Deformation Theory in Higher Logarithmic Geometry: Graded -spaces

 \begin{lemma} Let $\widetilde{R} \to R$ be a square-zero extension of ${\Bbb E}_{\infty}$-rings.
 Then the square is cartesian. \end{lemma}

 \begin{proof} Consider the commutative cube

 of graded ${\Bbb E}_{\infty}$-spaces.
 As the left- and right-hand faces are cartesian, it suffices to show that the back face is cartesian.
-By pasting, this follows from the fact that is cartesian (cf.\ \cite[Proof of Lemma 11.27]{Rog09}). \end{proof}
+By the pasting lemma, this follows from the fact that the square is cartesian (cf.\ \cite[Proof of Lemma 11.27]{Rog09}). \end{proof}